Ovulation Disorders and infertilityDr Chaithra S.K

-Ovulatory disorder is one of the leading causes of infertility in women and can occur when ovulation is disrupted or absent.
+Ovulatory disorders are one of the leading causes of infertility in women and can occur when ovulation is disrupted or absent.
 Such women experience irregular or absent periods.
-The foremost common causes of ovulatory problems is related to hormone imbalance within the body.
+The foremost common causes of ovulatory problems are hormone imbalance within the body.

 There are several causes of ovulation disorders.
 Some are caused by hormonal problems when the pituitary gland in the brain doesn’t release the proper hormones.
-It could also be due to an imbalance in the hormone levels due to stress, diet, exercise, radiation, or a condition called polycystic ovarian syndrome (PCOS) which cause eggs to be released at irregular intervals or totally stop releasing eggs.
-Other ovulation disorders may be caused by issues with the ovaries.
+It could also be due to an imbalance in the hormone levels due to stress, diet, exercise, radiation, or a condition called polycystic ovarian syndrome (PCOS), which causes eggs to be released at irregular intervals or stop releasing eggs.
+Issues with the ovaries may cause other ovulation disorders.
 For example, some women are born with no ovaries or have ovaries that fail prematurely (premature ovarian failure).
-Others have ovaries that are immune to the consequences of hormones and thus the eggs don’t develop (ovary syndrome) or ovaries that are damaged by medication, radiation, or surgery.
+Others have ovaries that are immune to the consequences of hormones, and thus, the eggs don’t develop (ovary syndrome) or ovaries that are damaged by medication, radiation, or surgery.

 How do Ovulatory disorders affect fertility and the ability to conceive naturally?

-GnRH and FSH are the hormones that are liable for causing an egg to mature within a woman’s ovary.
-LH spurs the eventual release of the mature egg (ovum) into the Fallopian tube where it’ll be fertilized by a man’s sperm.
+GnRH and FSH are the hormones liable for causing an egg to mature within a woman’s ovary.
+LH spurs the eventual release of the mature egg (ovum) into the Fallopian tube, where a man’s sperm fertilizes it.

-Though cycle lengths vary, women who ovulate regularly tend to possess a cycle that’s 28 days long and ovulate once during this 28-day period.
+Though cycle lengths vary, women who ovulate regularly tend to possess a cycle that’s 28 days long and ovulate once during these 28 days.
 Women with hormone imbalance or hormone deficiencies experience infrequent or absent ovulation (anovulation) and infertility as a result.
-The Ovulation disorders are a spectrum of conditions that affect a woman’s body.
-The endocrine system controls the woman’s hormones and also the patterns of ovulation that is the process by which the ovary releases the egg during the cycle.
+Ovulation disorders are a spectrum of conditions that affect a woman’s body.
+The endocrine system controls the woman’s hormones and ovulation patterns, which is how the ovary releases the egg during the cycle.
 Ovulation disorders can cause infrequent and irregular ovulation, also anovulation or the absence of ovulation, which can be a standard explanation for irregular menstrual cycles.
 Some lifestyle factors, medications, conditions can affect hormone levels and cause an ovulation disorder.
-As per the WHO 25% of the cases of infertility in couples are due to disordered ovulation.
+As per the WHO, 25% of infertility cases in couples are due to disordered ovulation.

 Ovulation disorder symptoms & diagnosis

-Abnormal menstrual cycles usually frequent or infrequent periods, and/or irregular cycle lengths are usually the clearest indication of an ovulation disorder being present.
+Abnormal menstrual cycles are usually frequent or infrequent periods, or irregular cycle lengths are generally the most unambiguous indication of an ovulation disorder being present.
 Or there could even be regular menstrual cycles and still not be ovulating.
-A doctor diagnoses ovulation disorders by discussing details of the patient’s previous menstrual cycles, and blood tests and ultrasound studies of the ovaries will be done to clarify whether ovulation is occurring.
+A doctor diagnoses ovulation disorders by discussing the patient’s previous menstrual cycles.
+Blood tests and ultrasound studies of the ovaries will clarify whether ovulation occurs.

 Different types of ovulation Disorders